Hurricanes in Virginia

 Source: Library of Virginia, Raging Occoquan River

-the Route 1 bridge destroyed in Hurricane Agnes, 1972
+the Route 1 bridge over the Occoquan River, destroyed by remnants of Hurricane Agnes in 1972

-the Route 1 bridge destroyed in Hurricane Agnes, 1972
+the Route 1 bridge over the Occoquan River, destroyed by remnants of Hurricane Agnes in 1972

 Source: Library of Virginia, Repairs begin at Occoquan Bridge